luqas11/uptime-monitor/README.md

 # Server Uptime Monitor

-> **Note**: This project was built entirely using the [Cursor](https://cursor.com) AI agent, made to test the AI development process on a simple project.

 A simple tool to monitor server uptime by pinging target IP addresses and visualizing the results in a web dashboard.
 Designed to run via cron jobs for automated monitoring.

 ![Server Uptime Monitor Dashboard](screenshot.png)